+PHL 100 Cr.3

 +PHL 349 Cr.3

-Introduction to the main questions found in the Asian philosophical traditions.
-We will read Indian, Chinese, and Japanese philosophers, with a special emphasis on Hinduism, Buddhism, Confucianism, and Daoism.
-Questions will be centered in ethics, epistemology, and metaphysics.
-Conceptual connections will be made with Western philosophical traditions.
+This course is an examination of the main questions found in the Asian philosophical traditions.
+Students read Indian, Chinese, and Japanese philosophers, with a special emphasis on Hinduism, Buddhism, Confucianism, and Daoism.
+Questions are centered in ethics, epistemology, and metaphysics.
+Topics include: (right) conduct and virtue; the nature of reality, mind, and self (e.g., what is a self, what is a person?); the Middle Way; individual and social well-being; and the notions of interdependent arising, emptiness, and enlightenment.
+Conceptual connections are made with Western philosophical traditions.
 Offered Alternate Years.

 PHL 355 Cr.3